Human rights and encryption: End-user and community-driven encryption and collaborative services

 The Internet allows end-users to develop applications and uses of the network without having to coordinate with the relevant internet service providers.
-Many of the available encryption tools are not developed or offered by traditional service providers or organizations but by experts in the free and open software (FOSS) and Internet engineering communities.
+Many of the available encryption tools are not developed or offered by traditional service providers or organizations but by experts in the free and open-source software (FOSS) and Internet engineering communities.
 A major focus of these initiatives is to produce Privacy Enhancing Technologies (PETs) that can be unilaterally or collaboratively deployed by interested users who are ready, willing, and able to look after their own privacy interests when interacting with service providers.
-These PETs include standalone encryption applications as well as browser add-ons that help maintain the confidentiality of web-based communications or permit anonymous access to online services.
+These PETs include standalone encryption applications as well as browser add-ons that help maintain the confidentiality of web-based communications or permit anonymous access to online services and search engines.
 Technologies such as keystroke loggers can intercept content as it is entered before encryption is applied, thereby falling short of offering protection.
 Hacking into information systems and devices to access data at or after the moment of decryption may have the same effect.

 Multi-party computation (MPC) techniques are an example of collaborative solutions that allow parties, e.g., NGOs with sensitive data, to do data analytics without revealing their datasets to each other.
 All of these designs leverage encryption to provide privacy and security assurances in the absence of a trustworthy centralized authority.

 There are many developments in the implementations of cryptocurrencies using blockchain protocols.
 These systems can have many benefits and these protocols can also be useful for novel forms of contracts and electronic attestation, useful aids when legal infrastructure are not readily available.
 As to the protection of privacy related to payments, it is a common misconception that the cryptographic techniques that are used in Bitcoin ensure anonymous payments.
 The only protection offered by Bitcoin is pseudonymity.